timothymarois/template-laravel-app/README.md

 By leveraging Laravel for the backend and Vue.js for the frontend, using Inertia.js to bridge the gap, we minimize JavaScript's control over the server.
 This approach benefits from Laravel's stability, testability, and maintainability while keeping the frontend modern and dynamic.

+In short, the frontend's job should only be to visually display the data, keeping business logic and manipulation to a minimum.

 **Benefits of a Unified Approach**

+- **Consistency:**
-- **Consistency:** A single source of truth for data reduces complexity and potential errors.
+    - A single source of truth for data reduces complexity and potential errors.
+- **Simplified Deployments:**
-- **Simplified Deployments:** Coordinated deployments for the entire application, reducing the risk of synchronization issues.
+    - Coordinated deployments for the entire application, reducing the risk of synchronization issues.
+- **Enhanced Collaboration:**
-- **Enhanced Collaboration:** Full-stack developers can seamlessly work on both frontend and backend, improving efficiency and code quality.
+    - Full-stack developers can seamlessly work on both frontend and backend, improving efficiency and code quality.
+- **Security:**
-- **Security:** Unified projects reduce the attack surface by eliminating separate authentication mechanisms and potential security holes.
+    - Unified projects reduce the attack surface by eliminating separate authentication mechanisms and potential security holes.

 **Conclusion**